github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

       *Show/hide code*

    .. literalinclude:: river-crossing.ql
-      :lines: 72-84
+      :lines: 69-81

 Find paths from one state to another
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The main aim of this query is to find a path, that is, a list of successive ferrying actions, to get
 from the initial state to the goal state.
+You could write this "list" by separating each item by a
+newline (``"\n"``).

 When finding the solution, you should be careful to avoid "infinite" paths.
 For example, the man
 could ferry the goat back and forth any number of times without ever reaching an unsafe state.